joemooney/rust-notes/src/language_features.md

 ### Traits versus Interfaces

 Unlike interfaces in languages like Java, C# or Scala, new traits can be implemented for existing types whereas interfaces can only be implemented for your own classes.

 - The owner of a class can implement any interfaces on that type
-- {red}The owner of an interface *cannot* implement that interface on a class they did not define{/red}.
+- {red}The owner of an interface *cannot* implement that interface on a class they did not define{/red} - {green}in Rust you can{/green}.

 A trait is not the same as a C# extension method.